debasish2110/LTTS-Step-In/README.md

 # LTTS-Step-In
-Program to add perform addition, substraction, multiplication and division operation on two complex numbers.
+Program to perform addition, substraction, multiplication and division operation on two complex numbers.

 Documentation is done using Doxygen.